gobadri/noproblem/README.md

 ## 🛠 Installation & Setup

-No Problem AI is built with **Vanilla HTML5, CSS3, and JavaScript**.
+NoProblem AI is built with **Vanilla HTML5, CSS3, and JavaScript**.
 There are no node modules to install and no build steps required.

 ### Prerequisites
 * A modern web browser (Chrome, Edge, Firefox, Safari).